-To determine the response to this query consider the following:
+To determine the response to this query considers the following:

 - Is there a demand for your product/service?